CGlide/LTX-2.5-Director/Readme.md

 ## Early version — expect bugs
 Experimental for now!
-LTX 2.5 is days old and so is this.
+Need to check this : nodes_lt.py, class LTXVDualCFGGuider but it is late LTX 2.5 is days old and so is this.
 It works, and it is what I am using myself, but it has not been through much testing beyond my own machine.
 Expect rough edges, and please open an issue if you hit one — a console log (F12) helps enormously.